RomanJ55/ConnectFour-Game/README.md

 # ConnectFour-Game
-Connect Four game created in python
+Connect Four game created in python using the Tkinter module

+* no AI(yet)

 ![Start_screen](fwins/001.jpg "Start_screen")